pdubz-sudo/neural-network-from-scratch/README.md

 3. maybe add adam, momentum,mini batch gradient descent, batch and L2 regularization

 4. move all functions to py files and import into jupyter notebook

+5. check your equations are right by using gradient checking algorithm